 Selanne, Kariya headed to the hall of fame; joined by Recchi, Andreychuk, three others

-The Finnish Flash was among seven named to the hall on Monday afternoon, joined by long-time running mate Paul Kariya, Dave Andreychuk, Mark Recchi, women's star Danielle Goyette, as well as Clare Drake and Jeremy Jacobs in the builders category.
-Topping the class is Selanne, one of the NHL's greatest goal-scorers, arguably the finest player ever from Finland and someone whose talent seemed to know no age.
+Former Winnipeg Jet Teemu Selanne takes a shot during a practice for the NHL's Heritage Classic Alumni game in Winnipeg on Friday, October 21, 2016.
+Selanne, Paul Kariya, Dave Andreychuk, Danielle Goyette and Mark Recchi have been named to Hockey Hall of Fame in the players category THE CANADIAN PRESS/John Woods The Finnish Flash was among seven named to the hall on Monday afternoon, joined by long-time running mate Paul Kariya, Dave Andreychuk, Mark Recchi, women's star Danielle Goyette, as well as Clare Drake and Jeremy Jacobs in the builders category.

 Add your comments below